 - Providing continuous emotional and physical support

-- Giving information if asked and helping the mother find resources to research her birth choices (before labor)
+- Helping find resources to make informed birth choices (before labor)

 - Using comfort measures like massage, suggesting different positions and helping with relaxation breathing

-- Accommodating the mother’s wishes for the birth environment (low light, soft music, etc) to the extent possible in the place of birth
+- Accommodating the mother’s wishes for the birth environment (low light, soft music, etc) as far as allowed in the place of birth

-- Encouraging the mother to communicate with her doctor and to be informed about any procedures and interventions (a doula does NOT give medical advice or interfere with the doctor/mother relationship)
+- Encouraging the mother to communicate with her doctor about any procedures and interventions (a doula does NOT give medical advice or interfere with the doctor/mother relationship)

 What Does a Doula NOT Do?